-Viewers from around the globe tuned in for the first ever Burns Big Night In on 23 January 2021.
+More than 2600 viewers from around the globe tuned in for the first ever Burns Big Night In on 23 January 2021.
 Broadcast live from Burns Cottage, the event featured a mix of music, song and poetry, as well as conversation about Robert Burns's life, work and legacy.
 Performers included Kevin Williamson, Talisk, Iona Lee and Jenn Butterworth & Ross Ainslie.